Standalone shiny application with nhyris

 Since it doesn’t require to be connected online, it doesn’t have concern to data security problem.
 So user with sensitive data like “medical”, “finance”, “law” will have advantage of this type.

-or other installers) can be one of solution.
+or other installers) can be one solution.

 Finally when user doesn’t have resource or experience to manage servers for deploying R or Shiny application.
 This standalone application can be good solution.